Saihex/creation_wiki_pages/The4Tris/index.md

 ### General character Information
 *For more information of the characters please read their wiki page*
 - **Lan Interno**
   - Lan Interno was a engineered creature that was given bionic enhancement.
-He was from the real world and turned into BCR during the **origin story.** He has relationship with Silica as soulmate.
+He was from the real world and turned into BCR during the [origin story](The4Tris/Dimensions/the_simulation#origin-story).
+He has relationship with Silica as soulmate.
 - **Silica**
   - Silica was a Brain Crystal *(without robot body)* who was attached to Lan's ship during in the real world times as his assistant, after a while she fallen for Lan and become his soulmate.
 She was from the real world.
 - **Spectra**
-  - Spectra is a Brain Crystal Robot who was just a AI model in Lan's simulation but turned into Brain Crystal during the **origin story.** Despite designed male, he has quite a lot of female attributes and prefer any pronouns and called with "He" due to his appearance.
+  - Spectra is a Brain Crystal Robot who was just a AI model in Lan's simulation but turned into Brain Crystal during the [origin story](The4Tris/Dimensions/the_simulation#origin-story).
+Despite designed male, he has quite a lot of female attributes and prefer any pronouns and called with "He" due to his appearance.
 He has relationship with Sairo as soulmate.
 - **Sairo**
   - Sairo is a Brain Crystal Robot who was just a AI model in Lan's simulation but without any data other than her intended personality traits.
-She turned into a Brain Crystal but her crystal was half Reality Bender Crystal during the **origin story.**
+She turned into a Brain Crystal but her crystal was half Reality Bender Crystal during the [origin story](The4Tris/Dimensions/the_simulation#origin-story).

-After the origin story, they all are Brain Crystal Robot within Lan's simulation to help Crystali with her curse.
+After the [origin story](The4Tris/Dimensions/the_simulation#origin-story)., they all are Brain Crystal Robot within Lan's simulation to help Crystali with her curse.